The Laney Graduate School Tuition and Fees page explains in detail the figures included in the MDP Cost of Attendance Chart: August 2016 - July 2017.

 - Travel and living expenses while engaged in summer field practicum overseas

-MDP students are also eligible for part-time work at Emory University and paid internships with some MDP partner organizations.
+MDP students are also eligible for part-time work at Emory University and paid internships with MDP partner organizations based in the Atlanta area.
 Many students find that their work experiences while in the MDP program enhance their learning and professional networks.